zixianggao845-source/PETDET_test/README.md

 (1)  First,the dataset can be downloaded from https://www.kaggle.com/datasets/guofeng/hrsc2016.
 Please download the compressed archive and extract it.

-Second, to download the testing code, click the Code button on the repository homepage and select Download ZIP.
-After downloading, extract the archive and install the required interpreter packages as described above.
-Finally, test the model on the HRSC2016 and DOTA v1.0 datasets.

-Finally, save the dataset path to HRSC_ROOT and run the following command in the terminal.
+Then, save the dataset path to HRSC_ROOT and run the following command in the terminal.

 ```bash
 export HRSC_ROOT=/data/HRSC2016